Come see my play! bit.ly/ProofTheatre

 The core of directing, according to directors with an actual education in directing, is picking a strong script, a great cast, and getting out of the way.
-Fortunately, I managed to get those first two steps right before I ever thought of picking up a book to guide me.
+Fortunately, I managed to get those first two steps right, based on my experience working with directors as an actor/stage manager, before I ever thought of picking up a book to guide me.
 Now I just need to remember to stay out of their way!

 This book came recommended courtesy of the internet.
 Many reviews could be summarized as “gives too much excellent practical advice, should have been more abstract and philosophical” (paraphrasing, obviously).
 I just don’t understand what’s wrong with actual practical tips!
 (Perhaps this is an insight into why many rehearsals are frustratingly disorganized…) Philosophy of directing is fine and fun, but it doesn’t help me make a rehearsal schedule or prioritize blocking vs. run time or plan tech week, and ripping into this production at top speed, that’s what I needed.
 There’s space for both, and this is the only major directing book out there that focuses on the practical implementation, so why ask it to be something it’s not?
 I’ll read the more philosophical book I got someday soon, but this is what I needed.

 Genre: drama.
 Format: nonfiction.
 Rating: 3/3, very helpful